dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ### Assigned Codes

-The Assigned pane sits above the Unassigned pane on the right-hand side of the Account Screen.
-The Assigned pane includes Admit Diagnosis, Principal and/or Visit Reasons Assigned Diagnoses, Principal and Secondary ICD-10 Procedures and Assigned CPT® Codes.
+The Assigned tree sits above the Unassigned tree on the right-hand side of the Account screen.
+The Assigned tree includes Admit Diagnosis, Principal and/or Visit Reasons Assigned Diagnoses, Principal and Secondary ICD-10 Procedures and Assigned CPT® Codes.
 Once a Coder validates a code from the document or right clicks and assigned a code from the unassigned codes menu, they will appear in the assigned codes pane.
 All codes on submit within this pane will go outbound to the abstraction or billing system.
 Codes can be removed from here by right-clicking and selecting unassign.

-Codes falling below the 25th position will display within a light purple color.
+Codes falling below the 25th position will display in a light purple color.

 ![Assigned Code Pane](AssignedCodes.png)

 #### Admit Diagnosis

- Listed first in the Assigned pane is the Admit Diagnosis.
+ Listed first in the Assigned tree is the Admit Diagnosis.
 Users can right-click on any assigned diagnosis code and select Assign as Admit Diagnosis to add the code as the Admit Diagnosis.
-This right click menu will change depending on if you click on diagnosis or procedures and if the user is in an inpatient vs outpatient chart.
+This right click menu will change depending on if the user clicks on diagnosis or procedures and if the user is in an inpatient vs outpatient chart.

 ![Right Click Admit Diagnosis](RCAdmit.png)